wdawson/okta.github.io/_source/quickstart-fragments/nodejs/express-auth-code.md

 ## Okta Node.js/Express.js Quickstart

-Now that we know your users will sign in with the Authorization Code flow, let's handle the authentication callback from Okta in your Express server.
+Now that your users can sign in, let's handle the authentication callback from Okta in your Express server.
 We'll show you how to install and configure the [@okta/oidc-middleware](https://github.com/okta/okta-oidc-js/tree/master/packages/oidc-middleware) library, referred to below as ExpressOIDC, to do this automatically.

 > If you would prefer to download a complete sample application instead, please visit [Express Sample Applications for Okta][] and follow those instructions.